 - ClubSafe Code of Practice and Advertising Code of Practice

 The ClubSafe Counselling Service is a free, confidential phone service available to club patrons, providing effective crisis counselling support and counselling referrals as well as the option for ongoing anonymous telephone counselling.
 To access the ClubSafe Counselling Service call 1800 99 77 66, Monday to Friday, 9am to 5pm.

 The ClubSafe self-exclusion process gives patrons the option to choose to be excluded from the club.
 For more information on this option please contact the Operations/Gaming Manager, Ballina RSL Club Ltd) on 0266 819 500.

 Responsible Service of Alcohol

-The Ballina Liquor Accord has resolved that effective 6 June 2007, all licensed establishments within the Ballina Shire will be imposing a 12 midnight curfew every Thursday, Friday and Saturday night.
+The Ballina Liquor Accord has resolved that all licensed establishments within the Ballina Shire impose a 12 midnight curfew every Thursday, Friday and Saturday night.

 In principle, patrons will not be permitted to enter a licensed premises after 12 midnight.